Akuma649822/S8E-Revival/README.md

 Make sure you have the Caster audio extension downloaded and installed in GM8.1, as well as placing Caster's DLLs and JoyDLL's DLLs in the project's directory (all of which can be found in the "Required Files" folder of the main branch, or the .zip included in the "Releases" section).

 # GameMaker: Studio Compatibility
-S8E V3.1 is mostly compatible with GameMaker: Studio, however, you'll need to make some changes with audio playback and controller handling before importing the project.
+S8E Revival is mostly compatible with GameMaker: Studio, however, you'll need to make some changes with audio playback and controller handling before importing the project.

 For audio playback:
 - You'll have to add each sound and music file from the "data\audio" directory into the project, and you'll need to delete the audio_initialize() script.